 It's basic human decency to stop the car if you have hit a cat.
-Even if you don't love cats, the chances are good, there's another person who loves the one you have just hit and will be devastated, not only that they were injured or killed, but that nothing was done to help.
+Even if you don't like cats the chances are good that there's another person who loves the one you have just hit and will be devastated, not only that they were injured or killed, but that nothing was done to help.

 As much as you may not want to confront what has just happened - the owner of the cat is counting on you to do the right thing and the decision you make in this crucial moment can be the difference between life and death.